rackspace/runway/docs/source/repo_structure.rst

 Repo Structure
 ==============

-Projects deployed via runway can be structured in a few ways; some examples
+Projects deployed via Runway can be structured in a few ways; some examples
 follow:

 Git Branches as Environments